VladimirTechMan/salsa-format-spec/README.md

  ----------|---------|------------
  "name"    | string  | Required.
 The symbolic name of the signaling packet sender (for the "src" object) or receiver (for the "dst" object).
  "ipaddr"  | string  | Optional.
 The IP address, if applicable and known, of the signaling packet sender or receiver.
  "port"    | number  | Optional.
-The TCP/UDP/SCTP port, if applicable and known, of the signaling packet sender or receiver.
+The port (e.g. a TCP, UDP, or SCTP port), if applicable and known, used by the signaling packet sender or receiver.
  "extras"    | array   | Optional.
 An array of objects of type "extra" that contain any vendor- or protocol-specific additional details that the SALSA format itself cannot or does not support.

 The "name" string value MUST be encoded in UTF-8.
 The SALSA file creator MUST provide it for each "src" and "dst" object in the file.
 The "name" value MUST be unique for every distinct network socket used for sending or receiving packets and reflected in the file.
 (For the purposes of this document, the term "network socket" is used in its generic sense, as "an endpoint of an inter-process communication flow inside a computer system or across a computer network".)